algorithmica-org/algorithmica/content/english/hpc/algorithms/factorization.md

 -->

-The most basic approach is to try every number less than $n$ as a divosor:
+The most basic approach is to try every integer smaller than $n$ as a divisor:

 ```c++
 u64 find_factor(u64 n) {